ostis-ai/py-sc-client/README.md

 ## Structure classes

-Structure classes are using to work with set of sc-elements.
+Structure classes are used to work with many sc-elements.
-ScConstruction uses individual elements like nodes and edges, ScTemplate - triplets
+ScConstruction uses individual elements such as nodes and edges.
+ScTemplate uses triples to search or generatate complex structure.

 ### ScConstruction

 - *sc_client.models*.**ScConstruction**

-Class that allow to create single nodes, edges and links.
+Class that allow to create single nodes, edges, and links.
 You can use aliases to name nodes, and use one element several times in construction.

 Methods: